Bauang Diesel Power Plant

 The Bauang Diesel Power Plant (BDPP) is a diesel-powered electricity generator in Bauang, La Union, Philippines.
+It is the largest bunker-fired power plant in terms of generating capacity.
+The plant has helped address the supply needs of the Luzon grid since the start of its commercial operations in 1995.

 History

 The Bauang Diesel Power Plant (BDPP) is a result of a build-operate-transfer (BOT) agreement between the private consortium First Private Power Corp.
 (FPPC) and the state-owned National Power Corporation (NPC) in 1993.
 FPPC was formed by Meralco, First Philippine Holdings, JG Summit Holdings and PCI Capital in response to a power crisis in the 1990s.
 The FPPC incorporated the Bauang Private Power Corporation (BPPC) to maintain and operate the power plant after its completion.
 The BDDP was commissioned on July 25, 1995.